subquery/documentation/docs/quickstart/tutorials_examples/readme.md

 # Tutorials & Examples

-Here we will list our tutorials and explore various examples to help you get up and running in the easiest and fastest manner.
+Here we list our "How to's" and explore various examples projects to help you get up and running in the easiest and fastest manner.

-## Tutorials

 ## SubQuery Example Projects